-Fixed Acquirer Network Fee (FANF): What It Is and How Much it Costs
+Fixed Acquirer Network Fee: What is FANF and How Much Does It Cost?

 By Jasmine Glasheen

 We get it.
 No retailer wants to see strange fees popping up on their statement, and the Fixed Acquirer Network Fee is a prime example of an additional fee tacked on by a credit card company that can take you by surprise if you aren’t ready for it.

 If you recently started a small business and are seeing the Fixed Acquirer Network fee on your statement for the first time, you’re probably wondering what exactly you’re looking at, what services are provided for the FANF, and whether it can be avoided.
 On top of everything else, the payment structure for Visa’s FANF regularly changes so it can be a challenge to stay on top of how much you’re going to be expected to pay.

 So with no more ado, let’s demystify Visa’s Fixed Acquirer Network Fee once and for all.